pelinquin/kissact/README.md

 ## Next

 The *beacon.py* is limited to contact tracing but with :
-- UDP sockets between phones to simulate BLE beacons
+- UDP sockets between phones to simulate BLE beacons,
-- a local HTTP server to simulate the backend
+- a local HTTP server to simulate the backend.

 Test it !

 ____